mmolimar/kafka-connect-fs/docs/source/config_options.rst

   * Importance: medium

 ``file_reader.cobol.reader.ebcdic_code_page``
-  Code page to be used for EBCDIC to ASCII/Unicode conversions.
+  Code page to be used for EBCDIC to ASCII / Unicode conversions.

   * Type: string
   * Default: ``common``